J-Engineers/HNGX-Task-2/README.md

 ## Hosted API https://hngxbt2.gjengineer.com.ng
 ## Hosted Documentation https://www.postman.com/red-meadow-5256/workspace/red-meadow-5256-s-public-workspace/collection/10053626-c5e41565-7ce0-4cb5-b784-76e729f8bdd1
 ## Testing Script is in  documentation.json
-Make sure you change the hosting_url to the url pointing to the server that hosted this project
+Make sure you update the collection variable called hosting_url to a url pointing to the server that you hosted this project on. if on localhost, then http://127.0.0.1:8000

 ## 1. READ all persons